-Circle on the scale below, how you felt towards learning during the lockdown:
+Circler on the scale below, how you felt towards learning during year 6:

-Learning at home was probably difficult without your teacher there and perhaps you had siblings/pets that distracted you.
-But you probably learnt some new skills you didn't have before including: organisation skills, being a more independent learner or you may have experimented with new things on the computer!
+Learning at school is much better than home learning which was probably difficult without your teacher there and perhaps you had siblings/pets that distracted you.
+Have you took any of the skills learnt in lockdown into the classroom with you?
+Including: organisation skills, being a more independent learner or you may have experimented with new things on the computer!

-What did you enjoy about learning at home?
+What did you enjoy about returning to the classroom?

-Circle on the scale below, how anxious you are about leaving your house and going to school:
+Circle on the scale below, how anxious you are about heading to secondary school:

 You have to remember that everyone has gone through this difficult time together - including your teachers.
-It may now seem a little scary to leave the house, but everyone at East Leake Academy will work together to help you feel safe and welcomed.
+It may now seem a little scary leaving primary school, but everyone at East Leake Academy will work together to help you feel safe and welcomed.
 Your new teachers cannot wait to meet you!